apache/uima-ducc/src/main/config/README.txt

 ************************************************
 DONT REMOVE THIS FILE
 ************************************************
-This file is required by ActiveMQ broker startup script: ducc_runtime/activemq/bin/activemq.
-If not present, the broker will not start!
+This file is required by ActiveMQ broker startup script: ducc_runtime/activemq/bin/activemq, assuming you have installed DUCC into ducc_runtime.
+If this README file is not present,the broker will not start!